KWG Resources: Transportation corridor

 KWG Resources is also interested in the development of transportation links to the remote Ring of Fire where KWG Resources has mineral interests.

-By April 2013, KWG's 100 percent owned subsidiary, Canada Chrome Corporation, had "staked" a 330 km-long "string of mining claims" which would eventually provide a transportation corridor from the Big Daddy chromite deposit to CN Rail (CN) near Nakina, Ontario.
-Big Daddy chromite deposit to CN Rail (CN) near Nakina, Ontario.
+By April 2013, KWG's 100 percent owned subsidiary, Canada Chrome Corporation, had "staked" a 330 km-long "string of mining claims" which would eventually provide a transportation corridor from the Big Daddy chromite deposit to CN Rail (CN) near Nakina.
+Big Daddy chromite deposit to CN Rail (CN) near Nakina.
 According to KWG, their subsidiary, Canada Chrome Corporation "conducted a $15 million surveying and soil testing program for the engineering and construction of a railroad to the Ring of Fire from Exton, Ontario."
 Moe Lavigne, KWG's vice-president of exploration and development, said that they had staked mining claims to eventually build the railroad and make their stranded assets "viable."
 Lavigne said that "Ontario's Mining Act would safeguard his company's corridor claims."

 In February 2013, KWG released the Tetra Tech report that it had commissioned, in which the engineering firm concluded that a railroad would provide better access to ore in the Ring of Fire, than a road.
 In an April 2013 interview, Moe Lavigne, VP of KWG Resources, a former Ontario Geological Survey geologist, said that the federal government would consider Tetra Tech's findings.
 In 2013, Cliffs Natural Resources, the Ohio-based firmed that held the major share in Big Daddy, was seeking an easement through Ontario's Mining and Landings Commissioner on the KWG corridor to build their access road.
 In November 2013, The Globe and Mail, reported on the controversy over whether the province of Ontario, could afford a CAD$2.25 billion road the Trans-Canada Highway near Kenora to the Ring of Fire.